 </VirtualHost>

-When your new Virtualhost file creation is done, then we need to rewrite the Apache module and then reload or restart the Apache server.
+When your new Virtualhost file creation is done, we need to rewrite the Apache module and then reload or restart the Apache server.
 So, for this process, we need to follow these commands.

-$ sudo ln -s /etc/apache2/sites-available/wordpress.conf /etc/apache2/sites-enabled/wordpress.conf
+sudo ln -s /etc/apache2/sites-available/wordpress.conf /etc/apache2/sites-enabled/wordpress.conf

-$ sudo a2enmod rewrite
+sudo a2enmod rewrite

-$ sudo systemctl restart apache2
+sudo systemctl restart apache2

 Now our server-side installations have been completed.
 Now, we need to configure WordPress.

-STEP – 4.
-WordPress Configuration with Database.
+Step – 4.
+WordPress Configuration With Database

 Now, you need to open your domain name in the new browser tab as “example.com.”
-When you open your domain name, as shown in the picture, you will also be prompt to select your language.
+When you open your domain name, as shown in the picture, you will also be prompted to select your language.

-After filling the credentials of the database, WordPress will prompt you to run WordPress installations, so click on “Run the installation.”
+After filling in the credentials of the database, WordPress will prompt you to run WordPress installations, so click on “Run the installation.”

 Then configure WordPress Admin credentials and Website Name.